Fitz's: Restaurant

 The restaurant is designed in the 1950s art deco style and painted in bold colors.
 The interior features bar, booth, and table seating, with a connected patio for outdoor dining.
 The two-story building was originally a bank, with the bottling equipment in the space where the vault was located.

 Along with their full line of soft drink flavors, Fitz's offers classic American-style cuisine as well as various shakes and malts.
 Children's meals are served in boxes designed to resemble 1950s cars, a throwback to the dining experience of the original Fitz's drive-in.
 Fitz's appeared in Rachael Ray's Tasty Travels.

 Expansion

-From the late 1990s - 2000, Fitz's opened locations in Chesterfield, MO and Kansas City's Union Station - both included restaurants and bottling plants.
+From the late 1990s - 2000, Fitz's opened locations in Chesterfield, Missouri and Kansas City's Union Station.
+Both locations included restaurants and bottling plants.
 Initially successful, both restaurants eventually closed due to lackluster sales.
-They also have opened a location in South County in 2019.
+They have also opened a location in South County in 2019.